 An example of the legal reasoning that emerged in this environment can be found in the writings of the prominent legal scholar Frede Castberg.
 He specifically addressed the no-scheme principle, based directly on a reading of the Constitution:

 The owner is entitled to full compensation.
 The expropriation should not leave him worse off economically than other owners.
-Hence if the public has knowledge that an industrial undertaking is being planned, that a railway will be built etc., and this affects the value of property generally in a district, then the increased value of the property that will be expropriated must be taken into account.
+Hence if the public has knowledge that an industrial undertaking is being planned, that a railway will be built, etc., and this affects the value of property generally in a district, then the increased value of the property that will be expropriated must be taken into account.
 If not, the owners of such property will be worse off than other owners from the same district.
-On the other hand, if the expectation of the scheme underlying expropriation leads to a general depreciation of value, then it is this new value - not the original value - that is relevant for calculating compensation.
+On the other hand, if the expectation of the scheme underlying expropriation leads to a general depreciation of value, then it is this new value – not the original value – that is relevant for calculating compensation.
 The crucial question is what the actual value is, when expropriation takes place.

 Castberg’s intention is not to reject the no-scheme principle altogether, as shown by the following quote: